meetoseh/backend/docs/db/inapp_notifications.md

   - `stop_audio_normally`: the user got to the end of the audio
   - `x`: the user clicked the x to dismiss the prompt to buy the pack
   - `buy_now`: the user clicked the buy now button to start a checkout session.

+- Isaiah Course (`oseh_ian_1DsXw1UM0_cQ_PRglgchcg`) directs the user to their purchases page so they know where to access their Isaiah Course.
+Actions:

+  - `lets_go`: the user hit the lets go button to go to their purchases tab

 ## Schema